-You must keep sufficient cleared funds in your account to cover your cheque, direct debit and electronic transactions (including PayTo payments).
+You must keep sufficient cleared funds in your account to cover your, direct debit and electronic transactions (including PayTo payments).
 If you do not, we can dishonour the transaction and charge dishonour fees: see the Schedule of Fees & Charges brochure.
 Alternatively, we can honour the transaction and overdraw your account.
 We will charge you:

-- interest at our current overdraft rate, calculated on the daily closing balance, and - a fee for each withdrawal or transfer: see the Schedule of Fees & Charges brochure.
+- interest at our current overdraft rate, calculated on the daily closing balance, and - a fee for each withdrawal Transactions May be Delayed or Refused